 Early Bird Maths is used across KS2.
 This focuses purely on calculations and arithmetic strategies.
 Children are exposed to this daily.
 Misconceptions are addressed during these sessions, to ensure the children are becoming fluent and confident with a range of calculations

-This is a focused weekly session, which focuses on identifying a variety of strategies to answer arithmetic style questions.
-Through this session, children are provided with the opportunity to develop their mathematical strategies, to make them more efficient, along with challenging each other’s concepts.
+This is a focused fortnightly session, which focuses on identifying a variety of strategies to answer arithmetic style questions.
+Through this session, children are provided with the opportunity to develop their mathematical strategies and to become more efficient.

-We aim to ensure that all pupils become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time.
+We aim to ensure that all pupils become fluent in the fundamentals of mathematics, through the use of varied and frequent practice with increasingly complex problems over time.
 Through the Mastery approach, we provide all children with the opportunity to develop procedural and conceptual fluency.
 Fluency is practised daily during our Time Challenge and Early bird maths.

 All children are expected to respond using mathematical vocabulary in full sentences, explaining their thinking.
 Children are required to reason and make connections between calculations.
 The connections made improve their fluency.

 Support is provided, when appropriate, through daily ‘keep-up’ intervention for those who did not grasp concepts during lessons.
-It takes place at the same time across school to allow for consistency.
+It takes place during Assembly time.
 This ensures that children are at the same point at the start of each day.